Woolworths: reinventing the grocery shopping experience

-But what if grocery retailers can make the bricks-and-mortar shopping experience dreamy enough that Australian consumers will still hold a place for it in their hearts?
+But what if grocery retailers can make the bricks-and-mortar shopping experience better so that Australian consumers still seek it out?

-The grocery giant recently opened its doors to a truly customer-first, newly updated store in Marrickville Metro Shopping Centre, Sydney.
+The grocery giant opened its doors to a truly customer-first, updated store in Marrickville Metro Shopping Centre, Sydney.

-Walking into the store this Saturday, it was impressive to see a number of key areas where Woolworths have clearly demonstrated that they’ve listened to, and acted on, the changing wants and needs of their customers.
+Walking into the store, it was impressive to see a number of key areas where Woolworths have clearly demonstrated that they’ve listened to, and acted on, the changing wants and needs of their customers.

 Upon arrival, I was immediately greeted by a helpful, smiling employee who filled me in on some of the improvements the store has made.

 It turns out Woolworths haven’t tried to guess what their customers might like.
-They’ve spoken to them directly and responded in a number of ways which have really enhanced today’s Woolworths shopping experience.
+They’ve spoken to them directly and responded in a number of ways which have really enhanced the shopping experience.

 Store employees have been re-trained and instructed to focus on making customers feel looked after and special.

-A number of staff t-shirts now read ‘I’m here to help’ and even the signage is focused on humanising the team and Woolworths’ suppliers.
-Across the store there are posters showcasing ‘Cameron the sheep farmer’, the store’s head baker, and more.
+A number of staff t-shirts now read ‘I’m here to help’ and the signage is focused on humanising the team and Woolworths’ suppliers.
+Across the store there are posters showcasing ‘Cameron the sheep farmer’, the store’s head baker and more.